The company

 Polyglot and multicultural, the Poulpes focus on speaking about contemporary themes through a critical and poetic dialogue between physical expression and the digital arts.
 The supported artists work on creating shows but also art installations.

 Poulpe Électrique’s first production is the physical theatre show Feminine, but Elastic.
 It was premiered in 2016 and speaks about women and the media by questioning and playing with the re-appropriation of female role models.
-Their second and current project is a show for the 2019-2020 season on the themes of obsolescence and the Anthropocene : As I watched the clouds float by, the night came.
+Their second project is a show premiered in 2019 on the themes of obsolescence and the Anthropocene : As I watched the clouds float by, the night came.

 Parallel to the artistic productions, Poulpe Électrique provides training to professional artists, amateurs, and any individual or group interested in developing artistic skills.
 Through organising workshops on movement and theatre, and computing for the arts, it also focuses on audience development.